STEllAR-GROUP/octotiger/doc/options-migration-step-01.md

 - The configuration file is applied next.
 - Command-line values win over configuration values because they are stored first in the Boost variables map; Boost does not replace an existing explicit value with a later store.
 - Supplying both spellings of one setting anywhere across the command line and configuration file is an error.
-- Each supplied legacy spelling emits one deprecation warning per process.
+- All supplied legacy spellings are reported together in one deprecation warning per process.
+The warning lists every legacy name used and its hierarchical replacement.
 - Help lists canonical options before the clearly labeled legacy section.

-`help` and `runtime.help` are flags.
-All other spellings accept the same value syntax on the command line and in configuration files.
-Multitoken vector behavior is retained for `atomic_mass`, `atomic_number`, `X`, and `Z`.
+`help` is a canonical flag and retains the conventional spelling.
+All other supported spellings accept the same value syntax on the command line and in configuration files.
+Multitoken vector behavior is retained for `atomic_mass` and `atomic_number`; the obsolete `X` and `Z` inputs are rejected with guidance to use those composition options.

 ## Complete migration and implementation inventory